gjkeller/astrodoodle/src/assets/README.md

-# Assets Required for Rocket Racer
+# Assets Required for AstroDoodle

 This directory should contain the following image files for the game to work properly: